 The colony of South Carolina was established as part of the Province of Carolina in 1663.
-To improve their rice harvests and make their colony succeed, planters in South Carolina began importing enslaved women from West Africa and Madagascar in the 1690s.
-Rice was a staple crop in the communities along Africa’s Atlantic coast, and women “accustomed to the practice of growing rice” were highly prized by plantation owners because their knowledge would make the rice plantations of North America more productive.
-Within twenty years, South Carolina was producing enough rice to export to England, and by the 1750s, rice cultivation had made South Carolina one of the richest colonies on the continent.
+Planters in South Carolina began bringing over enslaved women from West Africa and Madagascar in the 1690s with the goal of improving their rice harvests.
+Rice was a staple crop in the communities along Africa’s Atlantic coast, where women were the primary agricultural laborers.
+Therefore, West African women “accustomed to the practice of growing rice” were highly prized by plantation owners because their knowledge would make rice plantations more productive.
+Within twenty years, South Carolina produced enough rice to export the crop to England.
+By the 1750s rice cultivation had made South Carolina one of the richest colonies on the continent.

-The enslaved women responsible for this economic boom did not personally profit from their work.
+The enslaved women responsible for this economic success did not personally profit from their work.
 They were enslaved for life.
-If they bore children, they did so knowing that their children would also spend their lives on the rice plantations producing profits for someone else.
-And their success encouraged the planters to start more plantations and import more enslaved women to work them.
+Their children would also spend their lives on the rice plantations producing profits for someone else, and their success encouraged the planters to start more plantations and import more enslaved women to work on them.